MaximZhelev/Streamy/README.md

             #Visit http://localhost:3000
 ```

-CRUD app with  rmtp server implementation.
+CRUD app with  rmtp server implementation and Google sign in.
 You can create stream with title and description and use it's id
 (last part of url after /) with streaming software to broadcast your desktop in real time.